illinois/queue/README.md

 ### Multiple users in dev mode

-In production, all auth is done my Shibboleth, and we just read out of the `eppn` header to get a student's identity.
+In production, all auth is done by Shibboleth, and we just read out of the `eppn` header to get a student's identity.
 In dev mode, we still want to be able to test with multiple users (for instance, to assert that user roles work correctly, or to ensue that syncing between multiple clients works correctly).
 To achieve that, we use `express-session` to